rmap-project/rmap/DEVELOPER.md

 The web application allows users to browse RMap Agents, DiSCOs, and Events in a visual and interactive way.
 It also supports the configuration of RMap Agents and API keys to be used for write-access to the RMap API.
 A [live demo site](https://demo.rmap-hub.org/app) is available to try out.
 ### testdata
 The test data module contains RDF files for DiSCOs and Agents.
 This data is used to generate test data for the JUnit tests in the other modules.
+### integration
+This module bootstraps an integration environment and executes integration tests.
+### spring-util
+This module contains utility classes that manage the persisted data used by integration tests.

 ## Compiling from source
 ### System Requirements